ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : A unique text string that identifies the claim.
 It is used as the claim name for JSON encoding.

 Claim Key:
 : The CBOR map key used to identify a claim.
+(The term "Claim Key" comes from CWT.
+This document, like COSE, uses the term "label" to refer to CBOR map keys to avoid confusion with cryptographic keys.)

 Claim Value:
 : The value portion of the claim.
 A claim value can be any CBOR data item or JSON value.